stephen-gilbert-cko/apple-pay-decrypt/README.md

 Those with the highest possible level of PCI compliance (DSS Level 1) can either do the above, _**or**_ have the option to decrypt `paymentData` themselves.

-This project demonstrates how to decrypt the payload, to then handle processing yourself.
+This app demonstrates how to decrypt the payload, to then handle processing yourself.
 For example, with Checkout.com this looks like [requesting payment directly with a pre-decrypted Apple Pay token](https://www.checkout.com/docs/payments/add-payment-methods/apple-pay/api-only#Request_a_payment).

-## Certificate snpm install @madskunker/apple-pay-decryptetup
+## Get started

+### Certificate setup
 > [!IMPORTANT]
 > You will need an Apple Developer account to continue.